 My first job was helping Dad with farm work.
 Normally, I was not paid for this work, as it was like doing my share as a family member.
-On a farm with livestock, there are chores to be done year-around, and traditionally, all family members help, as they are able.
+On a farm with livestock, there are chores to be done year-round, and, traditionally, all family members help as they are able.

 One exception was hay hauling, which was best accomplished by the efforts of a team of two or three strong boys.
 Dad needed to recruit one or two from the community and these boys needed to be paid.
 As I grew to be the same age and ability as our community helpers, Dad realized it was “complicated” if he paid the recruits, but not me.

-Dad provided the equipment, normally a truck for hauling, a mechanical field loader for lifting the bales on the truck, and a electrical hay elevator for lifting the bales from the truck into the hay loft.
+Dad provided the equipment, normally a truck for hauling, a mechanical field loader for lifting the bales onto the truck, and an electrical hay elevator for lifting the bales from the truck into the hay loft.
 Several members of my class at Oakland High School (Eddie Wood, David Little, and Ron Sanderson) worked with us for one or more summers of hay hauling.